sugarlabs/moon-activity/README.md

 How to use?
 ===========

-Moon is part of the Sugar desktop.
+Moon is not part of the Sugar desktop, but is often included.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),